-11.8 AUTHORIZED LEAVE WITHOUT PAY Leaves of absence without pay may be granted only after the written recommendation of the department head and the approval of the Board of Selectmen.
-The Board of Selectmen shall consider whether the leave is scheduled for such time as best serves the needs of the department and the public.
+11.8 AUTHORIZED LEAVE WITHOUT PAY

+Leaves of absence without pay may be granted only after the written recommendation of the department head and the approval of the Select Board.
+The Select Board shall consider whether the leave is scheduled for such time as best serves the needs of the department and the public.

-11.9 UNAUTHORIZED LEAVE WITHOUT PAY Any absence which has not been authorized by law, this Bylaw, or by administrative rules and regulations shall be unauthorized leave without pay.
+11.9 UNAUTHORIZED LEAVE WITHOUT PAY

+Any absence which has not been authorized by law, this Bylaw, or by administrative rules and regulations shall be unauthorized leave without pay.
 Any employee who is absent for a period of five (5) consecutive workdays without specific authorization for such absence shall be deemed to have permanently vacated his/her position, unless authorization is subsequently granted by the Town Administrator.

-PART II

-SALARY/WAGES
+PART II: SALARY/WAGES